-Safety, security, and an easy to use platform are three of the most important things to look for.
-While specific features might affect the apps you choose from, take all these factors into consideration before you make a final choice.
+Safety, security, and an easy-to-use interface are three of the most important things to look for.
+While specific features might affect those that you choose from, take all these factors into consideration before you make a final choice.
 That way you’ll get to the best experience in the end.

 Design and ease of use

 One of the main advantages of using an app is making it easy to purchase and sell company shares.
 You want to be able to find your way around and use all the features available.
 If you’re a beginner this is even more important, you want useful information to be laid out in a way you can understand as you learn.

 You want to be confident in the app you’re using.
 As with anyone you trust with your money, you want to be sure they aren’t going to disappear with it.
 Stock brokers have to abide by strict regulations, from the FCA in the UK and FINRA in the US, so look for proof of this before you sign up.

 Similarly, brokers should have insurance to protect the customer in case they go bankrupt.
 Longer-term investments like ISAs and IRAs are protected by government regulation too, check your chosen service abides by all of this before you download.